 Asana has straight-forward pricing charts.
-Its either free or you pay.
-The FREE plan is for teams having upto 15 members while the paid or the Premium plan comes at $8.33 per member per month.
+The FREE plan is for teams having upto 15 members while the paid or the Premium plan comes at $10.99 per member per month when billed annually.
 The more members you have, the lesser per member price it is.
 The other two plans are business at $24.99 and enterprise.

 Overall summary: Asana is a great tool and comes for free for 15 members.
 That’s huge.
 The task management which is its core feature is excellent.

 Opensource alternatives to Wrike & Asana

 Both Wrike and Asana ( Wrike vs Asana ) are great tools.
 However, there are few alternatives that you can take a look at.